-- Step 1: Thresholding.
-The background signal is determined using a gaussian kernel density estimator (kde) of all the data.
-Under normal circumstances, this kde should find two distinct data distributions, corresponding to 'signal' and 'background'.
-The minima between these two distributions is taken as a rough threshold to identify signal and background regions.
-Any point where the trace crosses this thrshold is identified as a 'transition'. - Step 2: Transition Removal.
+Step 1: Thresholding.
+KMeans clustering is used to identify data where the laser is 'on' vs where the laser is 'off'.

+Step 2: Transition Removal.
 The width of the transition regions between signal and background are then determined, and the transitions are excluded from analysis.
 The width of the transitions is determined by fitting a gaussian to the smoothed first derivative of the analyte trace, and determining its width at a point where the gaussian intensity is at at conf time the gaussian maximum.
 These gaussians are fit to subsets of the data centered around the transitions regions determined in Step 1, +/- win data points.
 The peak is further isolated by finding the minima and maxima of a second derivative within this window, and the gaussian is fit to the isolated peak.

-- t (array-like) Independent variable (usually time). - sig (array-like) Dependent signal, with distinctive 'on' and 'off' regions.

-- gwin (int) The window used for calculating first derivative.
+- xvar (array-like) Independent variable (usually time). - sig (array-like) Dependent signal, of shape (nsamples, nfeatures).
+Should be clear distinction between laser 'on' and 'off' regions. - gwin (int) The window used for calculating first derivative.
 Defaults to 7. - swin (int) The window used for signal smoothing.
-If None, gwin // 2. - win (int) The width (c +/- win) of the transition data subsets.
+If None, gwin // 2. - win (int) The width (c +/-win) of the transition data subsets.
 Defaults to 20. - and off\mult (on\mult) Control the width of the excluded transition regions, which is defined relative to the peak full-width-half-maximum (FWHM) of the transition gradient.
 The region n \ FHWM below the transition, and m \ FWHM above the transition will be excluded, where (n, m) are specified in on\mult and off\mult. on\mult and off\mult apply to the off-on and on-off transitions, respectively.
 Defaults to (1.5, 1) and (1, 1.5). - transform (str) How to transform the data.
 Default is 'log'.